Ee Chin Li

-Ee Chin Li is a Malaysian politician.
-He has been the Member of Johor State Legislative Assembly for Tangkak since 2013.
+Ee Chin Li (黄俊历; born 29 March 1982) is a Malaysian politician who has served as Member of the Johor State Legislative Assembly (MLA) for Tangkak since May 2013.
+He is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

 Politics

 He was the Assistant treasurer of DAPSY Johor in 2011, Assistant Organising Secretary of DAPSY Johor in 2013, Treasurer of DAPSY Johor in 2015, Leader of DAPSY Johor in 2015, Treasurer of DAP Johor in 2018.
 He was also the Political Secretary for former Minister of Science, Technology and Innovation of Malaysia, Yeo Bee Yin from 2018 till the collapse of Pakatan Harapan government.